-- 5. Tandem Management. - When Transit Traffic originated by a third party is routed through a CenturyLink Tandem to CMRS, and the third party is not legally obligated to compensate CenturyLink for the Transit Service provided in transporting the traffic to CMRS as a result of paragraph 999 of the FCC Order, then CMRS, upon notice from CenturyLink (which notice will be given within a reasonable time after CenturyLink receives notice from any such third party) will either: - 5.1.1 Establish direct interconnection with such third party; or - 5.1.2 Pay the Transit charges for such traffic. - Transit Service is provided by CenturyLink, as a local and Access Tandem Switch provider to the CMRS to enable the completion of calls originated by or terminated to end users of another Telecommunications Carrier which is connected to CenturyLink's Switches. - 5.3 Except as may be contemplated by Section 5.1 above, the originating company is responsible for payment of appropriate rates to the transit company and to the terminating company.
-The Parties agree that it is the originating Party's sole responsibility to enter into traffic exchange agreements with third party Telecommunications Carriers prior to delivering traffic to be transited to third party Telecommunications Carriers.
-In the event one Party originates traffic that transits the second Party's network to reach a third party Telecommunications Carrier with whom the originating Party does not have a traffic exchange agreement, then the originating Party will indemnify, defend and hold harmless the second Party against any and all charges levied by such third party Telecommunications Carrier, to the extent that the originating company is obligated to pay such charges to the terminating company, including any termination charges related to such traffic and any attorneys fees and expenses. - 6.
+- When transit traffic originated by a third party (i.e., Transit Traffic not originated by CenturyLink or a CenturyLink affiliate or subsidiary) is routed through a CenturyLink Tandem to CMRS, and the third party is not legally obligated to compensate CenturyLink for the transit service provided in transporting the traffic to CMRS as a result of paragraph 999 of the FCC Order, then CMRS, upon notice from CenturyLink (which notice will be given within a reasonable time after CenturyLink receives notice from any such third party) will either: - 5.1.1 Establish direct interconnection with such third party; or - 5.1.2 Pay the Transit charges for such traffic. - 5.2 In the event one Party originates traffic that transits the second Party's network to reach a third party Telecommunications Carrier with whom the originating Party does not have a traffic exchange agreement, then the originating Party will indemnify, defend and hold harmless the second Party against any and all charges levied by such third party Telecommunications Carrier, to the extent that the originating company is obligated to pay such charges to the terminating company, including any termination charges related to such traffic and any attorneys fees and expenses. - 6.
 Reservation of Rights.
-Effective July 1, 2012, reciprocal compensation will be bill and keep, but notwithstanding anything in this Amendment or in the Commercial Mobile Radio Services Interconnection Agreement to the contrary, and notwithstanding the execution of this Amendment by the Parties, such bill and keep arrangement shall be in all respects subject to the provisions of any future stay, revision, reconsideration, change or modification of the Order by the FCC or a court of competent jurisdiction. - 7.
+Effective July 1, 2012, reciprocal compensation will be Bill-and-Keep, but notwithstanding anything in this Amendment or in the Commercial Mobile Radio Services Interconnection and Reciprocal Compensation Agreement to the contrary, and notwithstanding the execution of this Amendment by the Parties, such Bill-and-Keep arrangement shall be in all respects subject to the provisions of any future stay, revision, reconsideration, change or modification of the Order by the FCC or a court of competent jurisdiction. - 7.
 While the Parties expressly agree to the terms and provisions of this Amendment, the Parties disagree regarding certain interconnection obligations and each Party reserves its legal rights regarding interconnection obligations, and neither Party waives any such rights in future negotiations or arbitrations.